phreaknik/phonon-network/README.md

 ]
 ```

-**TODO: determine the ramifications of spending via segwit or not.
-[This document](https://bitcoincore.org/en/2016/01/26/segwit-benefits/) describes segwit spends as not needing to have knowledge of the full transactions.
-If legacy spends do require knowledge of the full transaction, we should probably only support segwit.**
+> Phonon relies on [segregated witness inputs](https://github.com/bitcoinbook/bitcoinbook/blob/develop/ch07.asciidoc#segregated-witness), which do not need to know state of other inputs in a transaction.

 # On-Chain Settlements

 Phonons may be deposited and withdrawn using a settlement smart contract on Ethereum.
-Network and asset IDs are also stored in a registry on a smart contract, which should function as a source of truth.
-(The network id should be fixed for a given network).
+For Bitcoin, withdrawals do not require a settlement contract - they are simple spends by the deposit keys.

 ## Ethereum-based Networks